GLOSSARY

 DURU-CHEESE

-Duru-cheese is an original SAN HO WON dish of crispy tofu, cheese, and fried rice baked together in “durichigi,” a preparation of pork and kimchi cooked in broth.
+An original SAN HO WON dish of crispy tofu, cheese, and fried rice baked together in “durichigi,” a preparation of pork and kimchi cooked in broth.

 EOLGARI KIMCHI

-Eolgari Kimchi is a seasonal delicacy made from cabbage grown between winter and spring.
+A seasonal delicacy made from cabbage grown between winter and spring.
 The semi-frozen soil produces smaller but more densely flavored and tender cabbage.

 GALBI

-Beef “short rib” in Korean.
+Rib, most often referring to beef short ribs.
 Galbi is one of the most popular Korean BBQ cuts and is served both marinated and fresh.

 GALBITANG